 Brother Brahmananda of Self Realization Fellowship then brought a prayer in the tradition of Paramahansa Yogananda and the yogis of the East and West.

-The prayer was followed quickly by the entrance of five turbaned men dressed in shiny bright orange uniforms.
-The sharp curved swords they carried immediately caught everyone’s eye.
+His prayer was followed by the entrance of five turbaned men dressed in shiny bright orange uniforms.
+Their sharp curved swords immediately caught everyone’s eye.

-On the stage a small group of musicians representing Khalsa Peace Corps gathered to play their music as Sikh leader, Nirinjan Singh Khalsa rose to the microphone to enlighten those in attendance about the meaning of these outward symbols of the often maligned and viciously attacked Sikh faith.
+On stage a group of musicians representing Khalsa Peace Corps gathered to play.
+Sikh leader Nirinjan Singh Khalsa explained these outward symbols of his faith – one often maligned and viciously attacked.

-Dr. Maher Hathout, the elder statesman and a spokesperson of the Islamic community, engaged the final portion of the Mission Statement: “to affirm the faith that transforms the world”.
-A man known for speaking truth with elegantly simplicity, he in some ways summed up the entire purpose of The Guibord Center by saying; “Faith is too important to be tribalized or trivialized.”
+Dr. Maher Hathout, the elder statesman and a spokesperson of the Islamic community, engaged the final portion of the Mission Statement: “to affirm the faith that transforms the world.”
+A man known for speaking truth with elegant simplicity, he in some ways summed up The Guibord Center’s entire purpose.
+“Faith is too important to be tribalized or trivialized.”
 The sight of his colleagues in faith, eyes closed, listening attentively beside him, reflected a vision of openness to one another that can, indeed, transform the world.

 As Dr. Guibord now returned to center stage to lay out the programs for the coming year, people began to see how this newly presented center would, in fact, manifest its vision.

-The program closed with the music of St. John’s Choir singing the anthem “Be still and know that I am God”.
+The program closed with the St. John’s choir singing the anthem “Be still and know that I am God.”